DuanYuFi/DuanYuFi/README.md

 - 👋 Hi, I’m @DuanYuFi
 - 🏫 Studying in BUPT (Beijing University of Posts and Telecommunications), grade 4.
 - 👀 I’m interested in Crypto and Coding
-- 🌱 I’m currently learning MPC and blockchain
+- 📖 I’m currently learning MPC and ZKP.
 - 💞️ I’m a Formula1 fan 🏎
 - 📫 Email: DuanYuFi@foxmail.com